papuass/cee-spring-stats/docs/USAGE_EXAMPLES.md

 2. Copy the entire content
 3. Paste into a Wikipedia page (e.g., "Wikipedia:CEE Spring 2025/Results")
 4. The sortable table will work automatically with Wikipedia's table sorting

-The `{{PAGESIZE:Article Title}}` templates will automatically show current article sizes when published on Wikipedia.